iskenyildiz/iskenhub.info/_posts/2019-09-12-VLAN_Trunk.markdown

 ---
 layout: post
-title:  "VLAN_Trunk"
+title:  "VLAN Tagging using a Cisco Layer 3 Switch"
 date:   2019-09-11 17:31:21 +0300
 categories: jekyll update
 ---

-# VLAN Tagging using a Cisco Layer 3 Switch

 For this project we will be tagging the two VLANs configured inside both Ubuntu 18.04 Servers.